 It focuses on how work impacts on peoples’ identities and sense of belonging, by addressing five key areas of working life – ‘working-class’ identities, ‘precarious’ work and young people, digital revolutions (including digitalisation and automatisation), meaningless (‘bullshit’) jobs, youth unemployment and worklessness – as well as exploring the impacts of structural discrimination.

 The report draws on the collective wisdom and experience of trade union representatives, working rights campaigners, academics, non-governmental organisations, policymakers and community practitioners.

-It is written by Dr Eva Selenko (Loughborough University), who was commissioned to support this 12-month project as a freelance Research Associate.
+The author of the report is Dr Eva Selenko (Loughborough University).
+Cumberland Lodge commissioned her to support this 12-month project as a freelance Research Associate.

-Key recommendations, which are expanded on in full within the report, include:
+Key recommendations, expanded on in full within the report, include:

 - Move away from class-based identities in public discourse.

 - Put in place the right legislation and offer more inclusive communities for positive working-identity development in digital workplaces.

 - Create the right opportunities for people currently excluded from getting into work.

 - Support workers experiencing changes due to digitalisation and automatisation.